webex/postman-webex-calling/README.md

 **Note:** The apiUser must be enabled for Call Recording in Control Hub and should have "On Demand" Call Recording option selected.
 Also, the apiUser information must be provisioned the Dubber account (i.e. user and dub point should be created prior to using these APIs)
 6) Get Call History (i.e. missed calls, placed calls and received calls).
 7) Voice Messages (example usage of the voice message APIs).
+8) Create an outbound call from User A (Click to Dial) to User B, verify the callId can be obtained, and then once a call is established between the two, Mute Transfer (MuteTransfer) the call from User A to User C.
+9) Create an outbound call from User A (Click to Dial) to User B, verify the callId can be obtained, and then once a call is established between the two, Transmit DTMF Digits(TransmitDtmf) **1,234** from User A to User B.
+10) Create an outbound call from User A (Click to Dial) to the Assistant User (please ensure the user is configured to have the ExecutiveAssistant Service set up), verify the callId can be obtained, and then once a call is established between the two, the Executive Assistant User will push the call to the Executive (ExecutiveAssistantCallPush), who will then pick up the call.

 Each folder is standalone, but the requests are meant to be run one after the other.